How to part exchange a car on finance – the ultimate guide

 Is my car in positive equity or negative equity?

-The inverse — when your resettlement figure is higher than the car’s valuation — is known as negative equity.
+You have positive equity if your current car’s value exceeds the resettlement figure.
+The inverse, when your resettlement figure is higher than the car’s valuation, is known as negative equity.

-In the case of PCP, at the outset of your contract, you probably agreed on a Guaranteed Minimum Future Value (GMFV).
-You can see this as a stabiliser for your car’s valuation – it won’t dip lower than this number.
+In the case of PCP, you probably agreed on a Guaranteed Minimum Future Value (GMFV) at the outset of your contract.
+You can see this as a stabiliser for your car’s valuation as it won’t dip lower than this number.
 So you can keep checking your debt settlement figure against this number to ensure you’re still in positive equity.

 How to avoid getting into negative equity